 Before we dive into the differences between Miro and FigJam, let’s take a quick look at how both products started their innovative journeys.

-FigJam is the offspring of Figma – the world’s most popular software for UI design.
+FigJam is the offspring of Figma – the world’s most popular software for app UI design.
 Let me share some statistics.
 Since being released in 2015, Figma has amassed over 4 million users.
 Its customers include many of the tech industry’s biggest players, such as Twitter, Slack, and Dropbox.
 According to Apptopia, Figma has 82,377 app downloads per month, and its customer base is steadily increasing.

 Why did Figma decide to create FigJam?
-Considering its growing user base and the prevailing trend of remote work, Figma noticed that users needed to have a virtual place for efficient collaboration for things like brainstorming or workshops.
+Considering its growing user base and the prevailing trend of remote work, Figma noticed that users needed to have a virtual place for efficient collaboration for things like brainstorming, mind mapping or workshops.
 So, the company decided to extend itself through a digital whiteboard.
 During its virtual design conference Config in 2021, Figma officially announced the launch of FigJam, which sparked intense debates on whether it could replace Miro.

-Miro is a whiteboarding industry giant, with over 35 million users and nearly all of the Fortune 100 companies as clients.
+Miro platform is a whiteboarding industry giant, with over 35 million users and nearly all of the Fortune 100 companies as clients.
 Since its launch in 2011, the product has grown enormously – with worldwide offices in Tokyo, Berlin, Paris, and New York.

 Miro’s story began 10 years earlier than FigJam’s.
 The Founder, Andrey Khusid, noticed the need for his design agency to communicate ideas to clients who were located miles away from his office.
 The first digital whiteboard he created was called RealtimeBoard.
 As it grew more and more popular, it was rebranded and became the powerful visual collaboration platform we now know as Miro.